loopbio/python-motifapi/README.md

 ### Example Use From MATLAB

-(for the hypothetical IP address and API_KEY listed in the first example)
+Note: Examples for the hypothetical IP address and API_KEY listed in the first example.
+Please replace with your own
+Note: `server.crt` must be the full path to the `server.crt` file in this repository

 ```matlab
 % example showing how to list connected cameras from MATLAB